casacore/python-casacore/pyrap_measures.rst

 Module :mod:`pyrap.measures`
 ============================

+.. module:: pyrap.measures

 Introduction
 ============

-A measure is a quantity with a specified reference frame (e.g. UTC, J2000, mars).
+A measure is a quantity with a specified reference frame (e.g. *UTC*, *J2000*, *mars*).
 The measures module provides an interface to the handling of measures.
 The basic functionality provided is:

-    * Conversion Conversion of measures, especially between different frames (e.g. UTC to LAST)
+    * Conversion Conversion of measures, especially between different frames (e.g. *UTC* to *LAST*)
     * Calculation Calculation of e.g. a rest frequency from a velocity and a frequency.

 To access the measures do the following.
 We will uses `dm` as the measures instance throught all examples::